codster15/Modern-Form-Design/README.md

 Hey there!
 I'm Deepak singh, a web developer with a passion for creating delightful and user-friendly web experiences.
 I believe that every line of code should not only work flawlessly but also be a work of art.
 ## 💻 My Work
 I'm thrilled to share a recent project that I've poured my heart and soul into.
-I've designed a beautiful, modern login form with robust username and password validation, and I can't wait to tell you all about it!
+I've designed a beautiful, modern login form with robust username and password validation, and I can't wait to tell you all about it.

 🌐 The Modern Login Form: 🌐